eddiedunnteaching/cit301/FinalProject.md

-## Introduction and motivation

 The way these AWS Vocereum lab environments are setup is a curse in a lot of ways.

 1. Although you can continue a lab session indefinately by clicking the `:arrow_forward: Start Lab` button again to reset the time to `1:30`.
 You must remember to do this.
+I suggest setting a timer for an hour and 15 minutes or something so you are not right up against the time and clicking the button, repeat.

 2. It won't (or at least I have not figured out how) to make a `user` in any of these labs so that you can make a programmatic access key that you can then use for any sort of automation of the actual AWS infrastructure like you can do with tools like: `awscli`, `Cloud Formation`, `Terraform`, etc. (Heck even `Ansible`)